mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 ```

 It uses the `ADI` opcode, which indicates an addition with an immediate value.
 It sums the content of the accumulator register and the immediate value, and saves the result to the accumulator register.
 We can examine what this looks like when assembled to a 16-bit binary instruction:

 $$
 \underbrace{1100\ 0110}_{Opcode} \ \ \underbrace{0001\ 1001}_{Immediate\ value}
 $$

 The first byte contains the operation code.
 While operation codes are represented as numbers in the executable code, there is no semantic meaning to this number.
 It is actually a discrete, categorical piece of data that have no semantic relationship to bytes of close values such as $1100\ 0101$ and $1100\ 0111$.

 Intuitively, an operation that is semantically similar to `ADI` (Add Immediate) is `SUI` (Sub Immediate).
 It performs the same operation, but subtracts the immediate value from the accumulator instead of adding it.
 The opcode for `SUI` is $1101\ 0110$.
 Converting this to base 10, the numbers used to represent the `ADI` and `SUI` instructions are 198 and 214.
 These values themselves do not properly represent the close semantic relationship between the operations.

 However, introducing an embedding layer in the model makes it capable of identifying and learning semantic relationships such as this by converting each byte value into a continuous vector.
 Bytes with close semantic relationships would be represented as similar vectors.
 While this is a very simple example, converting categorical data into semantic-capturing vectors is a powerful technique that often results in superior performance when training and testing deep learning models on categorical input.

+### Model complexity

+A clear trend in our results is that the large ResNet models do not perform better than the smaller and simpler \ac{CNN} architectures, and in many cases they actually perform worse than the smaller models.
+A possible explanation for this is that the ResNet models' high representational power might overfit on the training data.
+This typically happens when the size or diversity of the training data is limited.

+While we consider our data quantity to be sufficient, there are reasons to believe that the diversity of the data is not high enough to avoid overfitting when training larger models.
+This claim is also supported by the fact that every model we trained converged rather quickly, almost always after just one or two epochs.
+The limited representational power of the smaller models may actually be beneficial in our case, since they are forced to learn simpler and more obvious patterns instead of picking up on what might effectively be random noise in the training data.

+### CNN dimensionality

+While most applications of \acp{CNN}, such as image analysis, use two-dimensional convolution layers, we also included one-dimensional models in our experiments.
+Prior to running our experiments, we hypothesized that two-dimensional \acp{CNN} might perform better than the one-dimensional ones due to the repeating patterns of fixed-width instruction sets.
+We also chose the 32x16 dimensions for the same reason, considering that many \acp{ISA} use 32-bit wide instructions.

+Our results indicate that for detecting endianness, the two-dimensional models generally do not show an advantage over the one-dimensional counterparts.
+It is likely that the models do not rely on repeating patterns for detecting endianness, since endianness fundamentally operates on an individual byte organization level.

+For detecting instruction width type, the two-dimensional models do perform as well or better than the one-dimensional models for experiments that use CpuRec or BuildCross as the test set.
+However, for \ac{LOGO CV} on ISADetect, the one-dimensional models still perform slightly better.

+The relationship between model dimensionality and performance appears to be influenced by both the specific architectural feature being detected and the diversity of the training/testing datasets.
+This indicates that optimal \ac{CNN} dimensionality for binary code analysis may be feature-dependent, rather than universally favoring a particular approach.

 ## Model generalizability